Spaicho/CobolAST/README.md

 Lexical analysis is done using Regular expression.
 It generates tokens ready to conusme by the parser.
+Cobol have a context-sensitive lexing, so a context si shared between Lexer and parser.

 ### Grammar Analysis

-Cobol has context-sensitive grammar, so a context si shared between Lexer and parser.
+Cobol has context-sensitive grammar,
 The parsing is done by implementing a Recursive Descent Parser.
 It generates an AST.

-See link beside for EBNF Cobol grammar : http://www.cs.vu.nl/grammarware/vs-cobol-ii/

-See file grammar.h, for the supported subset of Cobol Grammar.
+See link beside for EBNF Cobol grammar : http://www.cs.vu.nl/grammarware/vs-cobol-ii/ See file grammar.h, for the supported subset of Cobol Grammar.